 - 1. Cut around the perimeter of the servos (on bottom of wing) and remove the covering material from them.
 Attach the servo control arms.
 Install the control horns on the elevons (over the covering material), making sure they are in-line with the servos.
-Referring to the Wing Cross Section in Diagram A, use a piece of masking tape to hold the elevon in the correct flight position.
-Install the provided "EZ Connectors" and control rods (or feel free to solder your own style of control rods, as we often do). - 2.
+Referring to the bottom of Diagram A, use a piece of masking tape to hold the elevon in the correct flight position.
+Cut or file the threaded push rod to the correct length and twist on the nylon clevises.
+Repeat for the other servo and install both push rods - 2.
 Install the battery, receiver and plug the antenna connections together.
-Turn on the gear and center all trims (both mechanical and programmable).
+Turn on the gear and center all trims (both mechanical and programmable). - З.

-When the elevons are functioning as Ailerons, the movement of the trailing edge should be about 7/8 of an inch in total (7/16" up, 7/16" down).
+When the elevons are functioning as Ailerons, the total movement of the trailing edge should be about 7/8 of an inch.

-The Elevator function requires less movement, about 1/4 of an inch in total, (1/8" up, 1/8" down).
-DO NOT EXCEED THIS !!!
+The Elevator function requires less movement, a total of about 1/4 of an inch, (1/8" up, 1/8" down).

-Note: The aforementioned throw distances are a good place to start.
 Once the plane has been trimmed and flown, you can increase or decrease the servo travel distances for more or less sensitivity.

 In most cases, as you get more comfortable with flying your Moth you want to adjust the Center of Gravity during the test flights and move it back.
 As you do so you must also reduce the amount of elevator travel usually to around 1/16"!!

-3. The elevons should be centered so that they appear as in the Wing Cross Section in Diagram A. When you are satisfied with the throws, clip off any excess control rod length behind the EZ Connectors (leave at least 1/4" for adjustment), and secure the servos in wing with tape, covering or other method of choice.
+4. The elevons should be centered so that they appear as in the attached diagram A. When you are satisfied with the throws, secure the servos in wing with tape, covering or other method of choice.